t3ng214/aws-alexa-workshop-ask/README.md

 4. Link Lex bot with the Lex Lambda function
 5. Chat with Lex Bot
 6. Publish the Lex Bot
-7. Bring Lex Bot to Web
+7.	(optional) Bring Lex Bot to Web
 8. Export the Bot to Alexa Skills Kit / Lex Format
 9. Import Lex Intents to Alexa Voice Interface
 10. Create a Lambda function for Alexa